Megatsunami: 2020: Elliot Creek, British Columbia, Canada

 On 28 November 2020, unseasonably heavy rainfall triggered a landslide of 18000000 m3 into a glacial lake at the head of Elliot Creek.
 The sudden displacement of water generated a 100 m high megatsunami that cascaded down Elliot Creek and the Southgate River to the head of Bute Inlet, covering a total distance of over 60 km.
 The event generated a magnitude 5.0 earthquake and destroyed over 8.5 km of salmon habitat along Elliot Creek.
+The slope had been gradually weakened over time by the retreat of West Grenville Glacier, causing the weight distribution in this area to change.